JoshuaMS356/vs-code-azure-durable-functions-hello-world/README.md

 ```

-**7. In Postman or with cUrl call the endpoint provided by Azure Functions Tools:**
+**7. In Postman or with cURL call the endpoint provided by Azure Functions Tools:**

 ```javascript